duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/993_AMOD18_objdet.md

     container $ rqt_image_view

 This will pop up a new GUI window.
-Select the 'predicted images' topic from the drop down menu.
+Select the `/!duckie_bot]/prediction_images` topic from the drop down menu.